The Compliance Ledger

 Custom categories

-Every entry sits in one of six states.
-State describes evidence provenance — where the evidence came from — not readiness.
+Every entry sits in one of five states.
+State describes how far an entry has progressed — not whether the evidence passes.
 Readiness is sign-off.

 | State | Meaning |